 Notes On Making Vegan Cranberry Sauce

-Do not skip on adding the orange zest.
-The oil in the zest is where a bulk of the flavor comes from.
+- Do not skip on adding the orange zest.
+The oil in the zest is where the bulk of the flavor comes from.
 You do not want to miss out on this.

 Recipes To Use Up Leftover Cranberry Sauce